 Looking to capture some action footage on an upcoming kayak excursion?
 Then you’ll need a safe and secure way to mount your GoPro camera.
-We’ve compiled 6 of the best GoPro mounts for your kayak available on the market today.
+I’ve compiled 6 of the best GoPro mounts for your kayak available on the market today.

 It seems like GoPros are everywhere these days.
 From the ski hill to the ocean waves, it’s now easier than ever to capture incredible high-definition video and still photographs.

 GoPro’s are great for capturing almost any type of outdoor footage, but you’ll need some added gear to take full advantage of their abilities.
 A good mounting system will allow you to capture great footage without checking on the camera or worrying that the mount won’t hold.

 There a variety of mounting options when on a kayak.
 Everything from chest mounts to paddle mounts to mounting the camera on the hull of the kayak.
 In this review, I’ll go into the best options for each type of kayak mount.

 - Chest Mount: Stuntman 360 – Shoulder, Chest and Hip Harness

 - Helmet Mount: GoPro Helmet Front + Side Mount